Worried your critical illness will leave you and your family in severe debt?

 Claims payment method

-Lump sum when the insured is diagnosed with a critical illness claim.
+Lump sum when the insured is diagnosed with a serious illness.

 Reimbursement (when the Insured pays for the treatments) or direct payment to hospital.